-Only two years ago the HPV and Anal Cancer Foundation embarked on a path to provide experts in the field of anal precancer and cancer with a platform to come together to discuss prevention, screening and treatment -- by providing the seed funding for IANS, the first medical society of its kind.
+Only two years ago the Anal Cancer Foundation embarked on a path to provide experts in the field of anal precancer and cancer with a platform to come together to discuss prevention, screening and treatment -- by providing the seed funding for IANS, the first medical society of its kind.
 We understood that a society like this is essential to ending anal cancer.

 We stand here today proud knowing that so many members of the community have joined IANS and participated in the conference.
 In fact, there were over 160 scientists, epidemiologists, clinicians and advocates that represented more than 15 countries in attendance at this groundbreaking event held November 22-24, 2013.
 This was the first time experts in the field of anal precancer and cancer were able to come together and share their latest findings.
 Many of them were excited to meet their peers for the first time.